 See your doctor regularly if you have chronic hepatitis.

 If you have cirrhosis from any cause, it is vital to not drink any alcohol to prevent further damage to the liver.
-If your cirrhosis is caused by alcoholism, your doctor may suggest Alcoholics Anonymous as a good place to start your rehabilitation.
+If your cirrhosis is caused by alcoholism, your doctor may suggest Alcoholics Anonymous (AA) as a good place to start your rehabilitation.

 You may need to make changes in your diet to treat complications of cirrhosis, such as lowering salt intake.